phalouvas/local-docker-development/README.md

 127.0.0.1 supervisor.local.intergo.co
 127.0.0.1 redis-web.local.intergo.co
 ```
-... and then check if it is working now.
+... and then check if it is working.

 The location of **hosts** file:
 **Linux/Ubuntu**: `/etc/hosts`